Google Video is the Future of Google

 According to Bill Tancer of Hitwise Competitive Intelligence, Google Video instantly became the 5th most trafficked Google Channel in the system while traffic from the Google Homepage ‘surged from 50% to 70% in a single day.’

 Replacing Froogle on the preferred Google Channel link list, Google Video visits dwarfed those recently enjoyed by the Google Froogle shopping portal.
 Which leads to the end result of Google Video being more branded and more important to the online lives of Google users than Froogle.
 Additionally, users may be accustomed to the serving of Froogle results embedded within traditional Google web results – and not necessarily have been attracted to the Froogle link.
-Add the hotness of Video uploading & sharing into the equation, and the result resembles this chart provided by Mr. Tancer at Hitwise:

 The buildup to the mass organic marketing of Google Video via this homepage link has been quite spectacular over the past few weeks.
 Google has obviously borrowed the key components of their main competitor in the video upload & sharing space; YouTube.
 Like YouTube, Google Video has Flickrized their index, with tagging, commenting and other blogging influenced attributes to the system.
 Google Video has become Google’s testing ground for social search, a direction Google’s main competition at Yahoo has committed the entire future of the company too.